Type · Technical Context Diagnosis

 Type · Influence

-Tell me about a time you had to influence stakeholders (e.g., senior leadership, other teams) who were initially resistant to your idea or proposal.
-How did you gain their buy-in? - + 10 more questions in this round (sign up to unlock)
+Describe a situation where you had to influence a customer or internal team to adopt a technical solution or approach they were initially resistant to.
+How did you build consensus? - + 1 more questions in this round (sign up to unlock)

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.